© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 High visibility clothing

-On the UK railway network, the wearing of high visibility clothing has become a mandatory requirement for all persons associated with track or lineside working.
+On the UK railway network, the wearing of high visibility clothing is a mandatory requirement for all persons associated with track or lineside working.

 Railway workers may find themselves carrying out maintenance work on track, where no trains are running – called 'green zone working'.
 However, much work is undertaken on active railways, during day and night, and under different weather conditions.
 Under such circumstances (known as 'red zone working'), the dangers are real and ever-present, and it is important that the highest levels of visibility are maintained.